pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/Advanced Learning Algorithms/module4.md

 It's a slightly changed random forest algorithm, that runs very quick

-You focused on misclassied examples
+We focus on misclassified examples

 We're going to look at the decision trees we've trained so far and look at what we're still not yet doing well